Updated: Jun 4

 As a mystic she had the "gift of tears" and a "mystical marriage to Christ".
 She is also known as an incorruptible saint meaning that parts of her body have never decayed.
 When I visited Siena, Italy I saw her head and thumb, I really didn't expect this reaction out of myself but I couldn't help but cry.
 A holy woman that I chose to be my spiritual role model and intercessor was right in front of me.

-An admittedly very low quality photo of St. Catherine of Siena's head in Siena, Italy.
+The first image was taken by the Traveling Catholic, the second and admittedly very low quality photo of St. Catherine of Siena's head in Siena, Italy was taken by yours truly. 😂

 Every year we gather in the kitchen to celebrate her by making Clementine Cake.
 When I shared this on social media many people were surprised to read this connection but it actually makes for the perfect opportunity to talk about her spiritual strength over a slice of cake.
 In a letter to Pope Urban VI, she writes about her experience in boiling oranges as an analogy for the spiritual sweetness of Christ.
 A key, and rather long, process to making Clementine Cake is boiling oranges!
 If you have never had it, I'm telling you right now that it is amazing.